w3c/webappsec/specs/subresourceintegrity/spec.markdown

 Multiple sets of [integrity metadata][] may be associated with a single resource in order to provide agility in the face of future discoveries.
-For example, the "Hello, world." resource described above may be described either of the following `ni` URLs:
+For example, the "Hello, world." resource described above may be described either of the following hash expressions:

     sha256-+MO/YqmqPm/BYZwlDkir51GTc9Pt9BvmLrXcRRma8u8=
     sha512-rQw3wx1psxXzqB8TyM3nAQlK2RcluhsNwxmcqXE2YbgoDW735o8TPmIR4uWpoxUERddvFwjgRSGw7gNPCwuvJg==